 Recently, CIC started a Girls’ Chess Club with instruction from WGM Qiyu Zhou.
 Yohanna and Cindy are having a great time, as you can see!

-The next session of Girls’ Chess Club starts on March 25, led by CIC’s own Rose Tuong.
+A new session of Girls’ Chess Club is running on Sundays in Spring 2021, led by CIC’s own Rose Tuong.
 To register your child for this program, please click here.

 After losing to a young Judit Polgár in 2002, Garry Kasparov said: “The Polgárs showed that there are no inherent limitations to their aptitude—an idea that many male players refused to accept until they had unceremoniously been crushed by a twelve-year-old with a ponytail.”